Strong Towns: History

 The organization was founded by Charles Marohn.
-Marohn is a former professional engineer and city planner, and the organization is headquartered in his home town of Brainerd, Minnesota.
+Marohn is a former professional engineer and city planner, and the organization is headquartered in his hometown of Brainerd, Minnesota.

 Prior to Strong Towns, Marohn started the Community Growth Institute, his own planning firm, in the early 2000s.
 Marohn often felt that the cities his firm was collaborating with were becoming overbuilt and could be heading towards financial problems in the long run.
-Frustrated at officials in these cities resisting change, and due to the 2008 financial crisis, Marohn was spurred into starting a blog to bring attention to these concerns.
+Frustrated at officials in these cities resisting change, and due to the 2008 financial crisis, Marohn started a "The Planner Blog" to bring attention to these concerns.

 The name Strong Towns was chosen by Jon Commers, an associate of Marohn's.
-Marohn's blog was subsequently renamed from theplannerblog.com to the Strong Towns blog, and in November 2009 the Strong Towns organization was officially launched by Marohn, Commers and Ben Oleson, a former business partner of Marohn's from the Community Growth Institute.
+Marohn's blog was subsequently renamed to the Strong Towns blog, and in November 2009 the Strong Towns organization was officially launched by Marohn, Commers and Ben Oleson, a former business partner of Marohn's from the Community Growth Institute.

-Members

-Strong Towns members are primarily from the US and Canada as historically both nations adopted shared approaches to transportation engineering, city planning and zoning during the 20th century.
-Membership requires a yearly or monthly fee with membership dues being used to fund the operation of the Strong Towns organization.

-The Strong Towns 2024 annual report revealed that the organization had 5,700 members at the end of 2024.
+The Strong Towns 2024 annual report reported 5,700 members, primarily from the US and Canada.

+Strong Towns also supports Local Conversations, which are groups of people that work together to build community and improve their neighborhoods.
+Local Conversations hope to facilitate places that combat loneliness.
+As of September 2026, Strong Towns has 290 groups with local leadership across the country.